codeonlyjs/website/content/guide/routerDetails.md

 level view of all the pieces:

 * The Router - the central controller for route operations.
-The router receives URL load requests, matches them to route handlers and dispatches events that provide hooks into the navigation process.
+The router receives URL load requests, matches them to route handlers and fires events that provide hooks into the navigation process.

 * Navigation Events - on each navigation the router goes through a sequence